nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 ### Section I - Requirements

-* The latest release of [CrystalRCM](https://github.com/prayerie/CrystalRCM/releases) (the `CrystalRCM.(version).dmg` file)
+* The latest release of [OmniRCM](https://github.com/DefenderOfHyrule/OmniRCM/releases/latest) (`OmniRCM-osx-x64.zip` if you're on an Intel Mac, `OmniRCM-osx-arm64.zip` if you're not.)
 * A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)
-* The latest release of [hekate](https://github.com/CTCaer/hekate/releases/).
-The hekate payload (`hekate_ctcaer_(version).bin`) is located inside of the `hekate_ctcaer_(version).zip`.

 ### Section II - Instructions

 1. Download the latest release of CrystalRCM.
-1. Mount the `CrystalRCM.(version).dmg` file, open the mounted disk image in File Explorer and copy the `CrystalRCM.app` file inside of the mounted disk image to any location on your Mac.
-1. Open the `CrystalRCM.app` app, then click `Select payload` and select the `hekate_ctcaer_X.X.X.bin` file.
-    * macOS may warn you about the application being downloaded from the internet.
-To get around this warning, hold the control key while clicking the application, then click Open and Open again.
-    * **macOS Sequoia users:** Apple has changed how unsigned applications from the internet are opened.
-You will need to follow the instructions on the [hacks.guide Wiki](https://wiki.hacks.guide/wiki/Open_unsigned_applications_on_macOS_Sequoia) to open the application.
+1. Extract the `OmniRCM-osx-(architecture).zip` archive somewhere.
+1. Use Finder to open `OmniRCM.app`.
-1. Connect your Switch in RCM to your PC using the USB cable, make sure it's also detected in CrystalRCM.
+1. Connect your Switch in while it's in RCM to your PC using the USB cable.
-1. Once selected, click `Push!`.
-The payload should now be injected successfully.
+1. Under `Payloads`, click the `↓ Update` button to fetch the remote payloads.
+1. Select the `hekate` payload.
+1. Click the Green `► Inject Payload` button
     * If your payload was successfully injected your switch should have yellow text that says "Update bootloader folder!", this will be resolved soon.

 ::::